 - Lamb tagine with vegetable couscous.

 - Dauphinois fish pie with a selection of salads or vegetables.

 Fresh Scottish summer fruits and cream or natural yogurt.

 - Pork tenderloin and porcini mushroom cream sauce served with basmati rice and vegetable.
 Crème caramel.

 Other Popular Main Courses

 - Roast free-range chicken with mashed potatoes and vegetables.

-- Roast leg of Scottish lamb with garlic and garden-grown Rosemary, new potatoes, root vegetables and flageolet beans.
+- Roast leg of Scottish lamb with garlic and rosemary, roasted potatoes, root vegetables and flageolet beans.

 - Kedgeree, served with tomato and onion salad, mango chutney and lime pickle.

-- Green lentil curry served with eggs, basmati rice, mango chutney and lime pickle.
+- Lentil dhal with crispy sweet potato, served with basmati rice, chapattis, mango chutney and lime pickle.

 - Haggies, neeps and tatties.